c4ei/ai2/README.md

 -

 # Using the API to get the list of available providers and models.
-Consider that, despite the fact that the `GPT4FREE` python library is used within the backend, the latter's providers are different from those offered by Lovelace.
+Consider that, despite the fact that the `GPT4FREE` python library is used within the backend, the latter's providers are different from those offered by AiC4EI.
 You can obtain the list of available providers using the API, where you will obtain information such as the models that it allows to use, the web address where the service is hosted and the name that must be specified when interacting with the AI ​​as you have seen in the examples. previous (API, WS).

 The response you should get from `https://lovelace-backend.rodyherrera.com/api/v1/chat/providers/` should be:
 ```json